 Formulae and Equations

 Formulae should be type written, leaving ample space around the formulae.
-They should be stared on the left margin and the number placed in parentheses to the right of the equation.
+They should be started on the left margin and the number placed in parentheses to the right of the equation.
 Take special care to show the difference between zero (0) and letter “O”and between one (1) and the letter “I”.
 Give the meaning of all symbols immediately after the equation in which they are first used.
 Parentheses and square brackets are preferred in formulae.

-The Journal may include a limited number of research notes.
-Authors should submit research notes only when they believe that rapid publication of their results is of utmost importance.
-A research note should not exceed 1,200 words, inclusive of illustration and tables.
-Research notes should be complete and suitable for citation.
+The journal may include a limited number of short communications.
+Authors should submit short communications only when they believe that rapid publication of their results is of utmost importance.
+A short communication should not exceed 1200 words, inclusive of illustrations and tables.
+Short communications should be complete in their own right and suitable for citation.
 The title should indicate the content clearly as these papers do not carry abstracts.

 Submission of Manuscripts on CD

-The disk version may be submitted at the time of acceptance of the manuscript for publication with the revise manuscript, after minor revision.
-The disk copy and paper copy should match, i. e. the disk copy should be the version used to get the final print.
-The CD should be labeled with word processing package used, corresponding author’s name and the name of the file.
+The electronic version may be submitted at the time of acceptance of the manuscript for publication with the revised manuscript.
+Floppy disk or CD is acceptable.
+The electronic version should match with the hard copy.
+The floppy disk or CD should be labeled corresponding author's name and the name of the file.